 The Torah commands us to circumcise boys on their eighth day of life.
 This powerful ceremony celebrates news life, while welcoming the baby into the Jewish covenant.
 The ceremony can take place in your home, the temple, or in special circumstances, in a medical facility.
-Rabbi Kail can put you in touch with a Mohel (ritual circumciser), and co-officiate a ceremony filled with blessings and joy.
+Rabbi Schaktman can put you in touch with a Mohel (ritual circumciser), and co-officiate a ceremony filled with blessings and joy.

 Baby Naming/Simchat Bat